 Telehealth is an alternative to in-person therapy.
 It surprises some people to learn that research has shown that outcomes are no different between in-person and video counseling sessions.
 That is, you can expect the same results whichever way you do your counseling.
 I think that’s really reassuring to know.
 Video counseling can feel a little different, it’s true, but many of my clients who were certain they wouldn’t like it have been pleasantly surprised.
-If you are on the fence about this, I invite you to take me up on my offer of a free 30-minute consultation.
+If you are on the fence about this, I invite you to take me up on my offer of a free 15-minute consultation.
 It will give you the opportunity to see how it all works and how it feels before you commit yourself to tele-sessions.
 The platform I use was designed for physicians and is both encrypted and HIPAA-compliant.
 It’s also user friendly.
 I’m one technologically challenged and I found it very easy to use.
 The platform works on your phone, tablet, or laptop/home computer and requires no special app or download.
 Instead, it uses your browser.